cthomas4293/Automation/README.md

-This is an automation and test repository with examples
+This is an automation and test repository for selenium with examples

-NOTE: run xattr -d com.apple.quarantine chromedriver to use chromedriver if error msg appears for unquarantined usage
+NOTE: run xattr -d com.apple.quarantine chromedriver to use the chromedriver if error message appears

+will need to download up to date driver for browser on the selinium website for usage